Japan CSCL and ISHL

 There are three types of chemical substances under PDSCL.

 Any person who manufactures, imports or engages in the sale of a poisonous or deleterious substance must register with the Minister of Health, Labour and Welfare (MHLW).
 Specified poisonous substances are more strictly controlled and special permission must be obtained in order to use or possess these substances.
-Enforcement order Article 40-9 requires any person who manufactures or imports for the purpose of selling or distributing, or any person who engages in the sale of poisonous or deleterious substances, to provide information concerning the properties and handling of the substances.
+Enforcement order Article 40-9 requires any person who manufactures or imports to sell or distribute, or any person who engages in the sale of poisonous or deleterious substances, to provide information concerning the properties and handling of the substances.
 A compliant safety data sheet (SDS) will cover these requirements.
 The law also specifies labelling requirements for each type of substance.